DinosaurTheory Introduction and Evidence Summary

 The Puzzle

-Yet nearly every scientist encounters anomalies they cannot explain.
+Nearly every scientist encounters anomalies they cannot explain.
 What should we make of this?
 While science deniers use such events to reject science entirely, authoritarian scientists can be just as wrong in denying these paradoxes to preserve their image of being infallible.
 Neither extreme advances science.
 Instead, science progresses when science-minded people are curious about these puzzling paradoxes, ask questions, and, when possible, investigate the problems and find solutions.

-DinosaurTheory contends that the immense sizes of dinosaurs, pterosaurs, and flying birds of the Mesozoic era are only paradoxes for paleontologists who refuse to challenge their core assumption: that Earth’s ancient atmospheric and geological conditions were the same as today’s.
-If we challenge this incorrect assumption, then these paradoxes are resolved.
+DinosaurTheory contends that the immense sizes of dinosaurs, pterosaurs, and flying birds of the Mesozoic era are paradoxes only for paleontologists who refuse to challenge their core assumption: that Earth’s ancient environment was essentially the same as today’s.
+If this assumption is challenged, these paradoxes are resolved.
+Furthermore, rather than viewing these anomalies as problems to be explained away, we should see them as clues that lead to a better understanding of how Earth was different during the Mesozoic era.
+When examined collectively, these lines of evidence point to a simple, elegant, and scientifically sound solution.

 Scientific Paradoxes and Questions